IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Add Operations to the Service

-- Right-click on the `OwnerRestController` element and click the `Add Operation` option.
+- Right-click on the `OwnerController` element and click the `Add Operation` option.
 - Name it `GetOwners` and set the return type to `OwnerDto`.
 - In the properties pane on the right:
   - Ensure `Is Collection` is checked.
 - Right-Click on the `GetOwners` operation and click `Expose as Http Endpoint`.
+- Click on the `OwnerController`, in the `Properties` window change the Route to `api/Owner`

 ![Services view with the getOwners operation added](images/services-add-get-owners.png)

-- Right-click on the `OwnerRestController` element and click the `Add Operation` option.
+- Right-click on the `OwnerController` element and click the `Add Operation` option.
 - Name it `addOwner` and leave the return type blank.
 - Right-click the `addOwner` element and click the `Add parameter` option.
 - Give the parameter a name of `dto` and set its type to `OwnerCreateDTO`.